• Skip to primary navigation

 • Add the minced garlic and ginger, and cook for another minute until fragrant.
 Add the peas and carrots to the pan and cook for 2-4 minutes until heated through.

-Steamed carrots, peas, and onions in a stainless steel skillet for healthy meal prep and nutritious eating.
+Cooking peas, carrots, and onions in a stainless steel skillet for pork fried rice.

 • Push the vegetables to one side of the pan.
 Pour the beaten eggs into the other side.
 Scramble the eggs until just set.